Little evidence that White House has offered contact tracing, guidance to hundreds potentially exposed

 “They wanted to act like nothing was wrong.
 Nothing was happening,” Troye said.

-Holly Bailey reported from Minneapolis.
+Holly Bailey in Minneapolis contributed to this report.
 Amy Gardner, Tom Hamburger and Jonathan O’Connell reported from D.C.
 Jon Swaine and Sarah Pulliam Bailey reported from New York.